newcleo-dev-team/lbh15/docs/source/learn_more.rst

 Oxygen Control
 ++++++++++++++

-In lead and LBE systems, Oxygen is the most important chemical element, which results from start-up operations, maintenance services and, possibly, incidental contaminations (:cite:`Agency2015`).
+In lead and LBE systems, oxygen is the most important chemical element, which results from start-up operations, maintenance services and, possibly, incidental contaminations (:cite:`Agency2015`).
-To operate a nuclear reactor cooled by a lead alloy, it is thus important to determine the upper and the lower Oxygen concentration limits.
+To operate a nuclear reactor cooled by a lead alloy, it is thus important to determine the upper and the lower oxygen concentration limits.

 .. _ Oxygen concentration upper limit:

 Oxygen Concentration Upper Limit
 ================================

-The upper limit corresponds to the Oxygen concentration value above which contamination by coolant oxides occurs.
+The upper limit corresponds to the oxygen concentration value above which contamination by coolant oxides occurs.
 It is represented by the *Oxygen solubility* in lead and LBE alloys. *lbh15* provides these properties in the ``lead_thermochemical_properties.solubility_in_lead`` and ``lbe_thermochemical_properties.solubility_in_lbe`` modules.